sengeezer/ts-training/README.md

 # TS Training

 Code related to efforts at learning Typescript.
-Almost nothing here for now.
+All derived from public sources for now.